ast0815/jabref-mcp/README.md

 ## Notes

 - The server *reads* the `.bib` files; it never writes to them.
-Additions go through JabRef.
-Petty duplicate detection, group assignment, etc. are handled by JabRef itself.
+Additions go through JabRef, which handles duplicate detection and library updates.
-- If your library changes in JabRef, re-run `search`/`get_entry` — the files are re-read per call.
-- JabRef 6.x will (eventually) ship its own REST API; this server is a drop-in for 5.x and can later be re-pointed at `localhost:23119`.
+- Configured `.bib` files are parsed once per server instance.
+Restart the MCP process (or explicitly reload) after an external library change; re-running a tool does not refresh the cache.
+- This project targets JabRef 5.x.
+JabRef 6.x has a different CLI/API surface
+  and is not claimed to be supported.